saharsh-solanki/notes/python notes/Django Notes/deploy_django_to_heroku.md

+Use this Command to store the username and pasword so no need to enter again and again git config credential.helper store

 Download heroku cli & Download git --> ( Both Are App Search On Google )

 Create A Heroku Account --> https://dashboard.heroku.com/apps